 You can do it using your FTP client or C-panel.
 See how to set the permissions in more details in Plugin Installation section.

-Demo Content files can be found in the archive you have downloaded from Themeforest.
-Open the DEMO CONTENT folder, then choose one of the demo websites from which you would like to import settings and content.
-Each of the folders will include a .xml content import file, a .txt theme settings file and one or more slider import files.
+Demo Content files can be found in the archive you have downloaded from ThemeForest.
+DEMO CONTENT folder contains .xml content import file, .txt theme settings file and one or more slider import files.

 First please proceed to Tools - Import and choose WordPress Importer, then browse for the .xml demo content file on your computer and click the Upload button:

 Don't close this browser tab until the installation is finished.
 Be patient - it may take few minutes.

 The WordPress Importer plugin, which adds DEMO content, adds content only - i.e., posts, pages, menus, images.
 It will not import Theme Settings.
 Theme settings will be imported separately in the second step.

 1. Demo content adds all the posts and pages just like we have on our demo site, but all the images are substituted with placeholders.
 Our license does not allow us redistribute images, but quite sure you will find tons of great images on photodune.net - Visit Photodune Now.

 2. After you have imported Theme Settings and Demo Content, you need to choose your homepage and your navigation (see instructions for both below).

 3. Should there be any difficulties or questions, please feel free to contact our support, we are always glad to help you - http://cmsmasters.net/support.